jonas089/inpigritas-2022/README.md

 # Python Blockchain Transaction network "Inpigritas" - Portfolio Project by Jonas Pauli

 Inpigritas is an experimental mini-project representing an MVP blockchain transaction network with noticable compromises.
+2023 review: Due to a lack of a consensus protocol, **Inpigritas can never achieve perfect synchronisation**.

 Refactoring [here](https://github.com/jonas089/Inpigritas-2022/tree/concept)